plantuml/glossa/brackex.md

 ### 5.2.
 Literal Classes

 - **`〴'`**
-  *Description:* Represents the apostrophe character.
+  *Description:* Represents any single quote character in Unicode.
+This includes the ASCII apostrophe (`'`) as well as typographic variants such as `‘`, `’`, and others.

 - **`〴"`**
-  *Description:* Represents the double-quote character.
+  *Description:* Represents any double quote character in Unicode.
+This includes the ASCII double quote (`"`) as well as typographic variants such as `“`, `”`, and others.

 ### 5.3.
 Alphanumeric Classes and Extended Variants